How to Create a Media Kit

-Your press kit should include brief team member bios and, if possible, professional headshots.
-CEO, president, or founder bios are ideal additions to your press kit, but make sure they advance the purpose of the kit.
-Describe the individual’s career history and facts about their contribution to the company on the back of the press kit.
+Your media kit should include brief team member bios and, if possible, professional headshots.
+CEO, president, or founder bios are ideal additions to your kit, but make sure they advance the purpose of the kit.
+Describe the individual’s career history and facts about their contribution to the company on the back of the media kit.

 7. Provide Your Company’s Media Assets

 To get the most out of your company’s online media kit and marketing website, check out our review guide to the best website builders for small businesses.
-If you’re ready to set up your website and maximize the impact of your digital press kit, check out Bluehost’s range of domain name and web hosting services.
+If you’re ready to set up your website and maximize the impact of your digital media kit, check out Bluehost’s range of domain names and web hosting services.

 8. Link to Past Press Releases

-Press kits are meant to adapt to the needs of your business and the interests of your audience.
+Media kits are supposed to adapt to the needs of your business and the interests of your audience.
 Include helpful features like product guides, testimonials, or awards and recognition related to the purpose of the kit.
-For example, a band’s press kit should include a discography, press coverage, and recordings of the band performing.
+For example, a band’s media kit should include a discography, press coverage, and recordings of the band performing.

-- A list of awards and recognition – If your business has achieved a variety of noteworthy awards, create a list and devote a section of your press release to it.
+- A list of awards and recognition – If your business has achieved a variety of noteworthy awards, create a list and devote a section of your media kit to it.

 - Social media accounts – PDF or online media kits can include links to the company’s social media channels.
-If you only have a downloadable press kit, you can include these links on your press kit webpage.
+If you only have a downloadable kit, you can include these links on your media kit webpage.